libercoinproject/LMessage/PULL_REQUEST_TEMPLATE.md

 ## Translations

-- For helping with translations, please use [Transifex](https://www.transifex.com/bitmessage-project/pybitmessage/).
+- For helping with translations, please use [Transifex](https://www.transifex.com/lmessage-project/pylmessage/).
 - There is no need to submit pull requests for translations.
 - For translating technical terms it is recommended to consult the [Microsoft Language Portal](https://www.microsoft.com/Language/en-US/Default.aspx).

 ### Gitiquette

-- Make the pull request against the ["v0.6" branch](https://github.com/Bitmessage/PyBitmessage/tree/v0.6)
+- Make the pull request against the ["v0.6" branch](https://github.com/LMessage/PyLMessage/tree/v0.6)
 - PGP-sign the commits included in the pull request
 - Use references to tickets, e.g. `addresses #123` or `fixes #234` in your commit messages
 - Try to use a good editor that removes trailing whitespace, highlights potential python issues and uses unix line endings
-- If for some reason you don't want to use github, you can submit the patch using Bitmessage to the "bitmessage" chan, or to one of the developers.
+- If for some reason you don't want to use github, you can submit the patch using LMessage to the "lmessage" chan, or to one of the developers.